lf-edge/ekuiper/docs/en_US/api/restapi/ruletest.md

 POST /ruletest/{id}/start
 ```

-Start the trial run rule, WebSocket will be able to receive the data output after the rule runs.
+Start the trial run rule, SSE will be able to receive the data output after the rule runs.

 ## Delete the Test Rule